Jump to content

 My friend Ob, Ob-technician, Ob-sacrificer.
 Your wonderful gadgets would have been an invaluable aid on the escape.
 Who uses those devices now?
 And for what purpose?

 Anden himself had been busy with his own work in recent weeks, visiting the common room only on rare occasions.
-The methods used to improve the soil in the time before Oblivion had begun to open up after a long period of toil, and he had not wanted to run away from his work.
+The methods used to improve the soil in the Age before Oblivion had begun to open up after a long period of toil, and he had not wanted to run away from his work.

 Old Hobbe together with the other servants had provided enough company on those busy days, and Anden was not in the habit of being too sociable.
 It was likely a problem they all shared.
 Each lingered in their own chambers, doing their research without bothering to visit each other.
 Had they been more in touch, a change in the traitors' behaviour might have been noticed in time.